corpus-christi/corpus-christi/doc/develop.md

-We would also like the translation entries to be kept in the revision control, so that corrections of translations can be tracked and one would be able to quickly populate an empty database with existing translations.
+We would also like the translation entries to be kept in the revision control, so that corrections of translations can be tracked, and a developer would be able to quickly populate an empty database with existing translations.

 Currently, translation entries are kept in JSON format under the `corpus-christi/api/i18n`